kciray8/zerolambda/README.md

 1. Install Intellij Idea Community Edition and open the project in it
 3. Run "iaroslav.baranov.zerolambda.app.ReplApp [sourceCode.ulc]"
 4. You can either edit source code in *.ulc or just type it in REPL
+5. You can use any global hotkey automation tool to assign "λ" to "ctrl + L" for faster typing

 [^1]: Type Theory and Formal Proof: An Introduction 1st Edition by Rob Nederpelt and Herman Geuvers